creecros/opencomment/README.md

 # Comment-Only Restrictions in Kanboard

 I have no idea the correct way to do this, welcome any edits to installing, or other solutions to making this a true plugin.
 For now, and for me, this works.
+I am not a coding ninja, and never could get the smoke screen thing down.

 ## What does it do?